CCEMGroupTCD/DARTassembler/docs/doc_files/2_metalig_database.rst

    :width: 100%
    :align: center

-   Figure 2: Bar chart of donor atoms in the MetaLig.
+   Bar chart of donor atoms in the MetaLig.
 For instance, there are nearly 8,000 N-N donor ligands present.

 .. figure:: /_static/part2/metalig/hist_metal_center.png
    :width: 100%
    :align: center

-   Figure 3: Bar chart showing the prevalence of ligands coordinating to specific metals, such as over 7,000 instances of ligands which were found in the CSD coordinating to Ni.
+   Bar chart showing the prevalence of ligands coordinating to specific metals, such as over 8,000 instances of ligands which were found in the CSD coordinating to Cu.